 Behn Tip Gauge

-The BEHN Tip Guage's body/base is 3D printed and constructed from a rigid exotic Carbon-Fiber material which we painstakingly sourced specifically for this product.
+The BEHN Tip Gauge's body/base is 3D printed and constructed from a rigid exotic Carbon-Fiber material which we painstakingly sourced specifically for this product.
 As other plastics such as PLA are great for some things, they can impart deflection or "flex" within the user experience for a tool meant to be extremely accurate.
 So we explored our options and determined our Carbon Fiber Plastic to offer the best in rigidity, durability, strength, and non-deflection characteristics.

-The BEHN Tip Guage's digital indicator is accurate and made tough enough to handle the every day use in a factory environment.
+The BEHN Tip Gauge's digital indicator is accurate and made tough enough to handle the every day use in a factory environment.
 Our standard indicator is a relatively innexpensive guage that is made in China.
-We can't promise the brand or color scheme of the indicator we deliver with your BEHN Tip Guage, but it will be accurate, it will be digital/electronic, and it will work with the ease and precision we require in our factory.
+We can't promise the brand or color scheme of the indicator we deliver with your BEHN Tip Gauge, but it will be accurate, it will be digital/electronic, and it will work with the ease and precision we require in our factory.

 Additional hardware such as the set-screw which allows you to rotate the indicator's viewing angle is made in our factory in America.